Morning glory: Ornamental plants

 Many morning glories self-seed in the garden.
 They have a hard seed coat, which delays germination until late spring.
 Germination may be improved by soaking in warm water.

 Morning glory has been a favorite flower in Japan for many a long century.
 The cultivation started in the Nara period (8th century).
-The big booms of the selective breeding of the morning glory happened in the Edo era(17-19th century).
+The big booms of the selective breeding of the morning glory happened in the Edo era (17-19th century).
 The large-flowered morning glory was broadly cultivated as a hobby flower.
 The varied Japanese morning glory (変化朝顔 Henka-asagao or mutant morning glory) was created.

-Culinary uses

-Ipomoea aquatica, known as water spinach, water morning glory, water convolvulus, ong-choy, kang-kung, or swamp cabbage, is popularly used as a green vegetable, especially in East and Southeast Asian cuisines.
-In the US, I. aquatica is a federal noxious weed, and can be illegal to grow, import, possess, or sell without a permit.
-A market exists, though, for the plant's powerful culinary potential.
-As of 2005, the state of Texas has acknowledged that water spinach is a highly prized vegetable in many cultures, and has allowed it to be grown for personal consumption, in part because it is known to have been grown in Texas for more than 15 years and has not yet escaped cultivation.

-The genus Ipomoea also contains the sweet potato (I. batatas).
-Though the term "morning glory" is not usually extended to I. batatas, sometimes it may be referred to as a "tuberous morning glory" in a horticultural context.
-Some cultivars of I. batatas are grown for their ornamental value, rather than for the edible tuber.

-Chemistry and ethnobotany
+Seeds

+Psychoactive use

-The seeds of many species of morning glory contain ergoline alkaloids such as the psychedelic ergonovine and ergine (LSA).
-Seeds of Ipomoea tricolor and Turbina corymbosa (syn.
+Seeds of Argyreia nervosa (Hawaiian baby woodrose), Ipomoea tricolor and Ipomoea corymbosa (syn.
 R. corymbosa) are used as psychedelics.
+In addition, many other species have been identified to contain ergoline alkaloids.

+Seeds of morning glory species (Ipomoea spp.) can produce psychoactive effects similar to LSD when consumed in large quantities (often hundreds of seeds).
+However, Hawaiian baby woodrose seeds (Argyreia nervosa), a closely related species, are significantly more potent, typically requiring only 5–10 seeds.
+For optimal effects, seeds from any species should ideally be ground—rather than merely chewed—as swallowing the seeds whole results in little to no psychoactive effect.
+This is because the ergoline alkaloids, such as ergine (LSA), are present not only in the outer layers but also within the kernel, and proper preparation is necessary to make these compounds bioavailable.

+The onset is 20 to 180 minutes and the duration is 4 to 10 hours.

+Chemical properties

+The seeds of many species of morning glory contain ergoline alkaloids such as the psychoactive and/or psychedelic lysergamides ergine (lysergic acid amide; LSA) and isoergine (isolysergic acid amide; iso-LSA), which are closely structurally related to lysergic acid diethylamide (LSD).

-The seeds of morning glory can produce a similar effect to LSD when taken in large doses, often numbering into the hundreds.
-Though the chemical LSA is not legal in some countries, the seeds are found in many gardening stores; however, some claim the seeds from commercial sources can sometimes be coated in some kind of pesticide or methylmercury (although the latter is illegal in the UK and the US).
+Though the chemicals ergine and isoergine are not legal in some countries, the seeds are found in many gardening stores; however, some claim the seeds from commercial sources can sometimes be coated in some kind of pesticide or methylmercury (although the latter is illegal in the UK and the US).